Xilinx/Vitis_Libraries/database/docs/src/guide/query_demo.rst

 Query-Specific Acceleration Demo
 ================================

-The following application acceleration demos are shipped within this library in ``demo_app_accel`` folder.
+The following application acceleration demos are shipped within this library in the ``demo_app_accel`` folder.

 .. contents:: List of Demos
    :local: